Haroon512/Haroon512/README.md

-- 👋 Hi, I’m @Haroon512
+- 👋 Hi, I’m @Muhammad Haroon khan
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on react native
+- 💞️ I’m looking to collaborate on python
-- 📫 How to reach me
+- 📫 haroonkhanmuhammad739@gmail.com

 <!---
 Haroon512/Haroon512 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.